szarnyasg/neo4j-movie-example/README.md

 ## Steps to import the GraphML file

-This only works with 3.0.x - start in the [other releases](https://neo4j.com/download/other-releases/) page and do some URL hacking to get 3.0.6.
-Get the [shell-tools 3.0.1](http://dist.neo4j.org/jexp/shell/neo4j-shell-tools_3.0.1.zip) and unzip it to the `lib` directory.
+The vanilla `bin/shell` command only works with Neo4j 3.0.x.
+To obtain it, start in the [other releases](https://neo4j.com/download/other-releases/) page and do some URL hacking to get 3.0.6.
+Get the [shell-tools 3.0.1 zip](http://dist.neo4j.org/jexp/shell/neo4j-shell-tools_3.0.1.zip) and unzip it to the `lib` directory.

 1. Start Neo4j with `bin/neo4j start`
 1. Make sure that the `data/databases/graph.db` directory does not exists.
-1. Run the shell with `bin/neo4j-shell -path data/databases/graph.db`
+1. Run the shell with `bin/neo4j-shell`
+  * If you have Neo4j 3.1.x+.
+It will throw a "connection refused" error.
+To work around this, use `bin/neo4j-shell -path data/databases/graph.db`
 1. Import with `import-graphml -i "movie-database.graphml" -t`